djkatsaros/generative_sketches/README.md

 Nowadays generative is a loaded word, but this has nothing to do with generative AI.
 That shit be banned from this REPO.

+### TODO

+Figure out a better name for this pursuit as opposed to 'generative AI'

 ## This is a collection of generative art written in jscript.

 ## To render an image, you open the index.html file with the desired script path designated as 'src'.